Omega Planet Ocean VS Omega Seamaster

 - Si14 silicon balance spring is magnetic resistant

-- The Seamaster 300m Diver Co-Axial Chronograph has a steel bracelet with a nice polished & brushed finish
+- Has a new bracelet design with a nice polished & brushed finish and contains more vertical links in the design.

 - The Omega Seamaster is more affordable than the Planet Ocean